-In all cases appropriate supporting evidence will be required.
+In all cases with the exception of five days extension by self-certification, appropriate supporting evidence will be required.
 Processes for making applications are described in Graduate School PGR personal circumstances guidance, available on the Graduate School website.

 PGR7.2.5R Faculty Research Degrees Committees will have mechanisms to consider applications for personal circumstances confidentially up to the commencement of the final assessment period.